Dutch courses paid for by the University of Groningen

 It can be very useful for international University of Groningen students and academic staff members to have a basic knowledge of Dutch.
 This can make it easier to get by at the market and in shops and to communicate with their Dutch fellow students or colleagues.
 Therefore, international students and academic staff members of the University of Groningen are being offered Dutch courses up to level CEFR B1 at the Language Centre by the Board of the University of Groningen (or in some cases the relevant Faculty).
 This way, many international students and staff members can take Dutch courses for free.

-Dutch courses up to CEFR B1 partly or wholly paid for by the University of Groningen are available for the following groups:
+Dutch courses up to CEFR B1 and up to a total of 126 contact hours are partly or wholly paid for by the University of Groningen are available for the following groups:

 Course costs fully paid for by the University